Romonet: Romonet Operations Portal

 Romonet Operations Portal is an online view of data center performance that tracks several metrics and facilitates comparison of expected performance (as modeled) and actual performance as reflected from meter readings through the facility's BMS system.

 Validated by ROMONET

 January 2017 saw the launch of Validated by ROMONET, the "first independent certification process to measure the full end-to-end performance of the data center" throughout its lifecycle.

-Corporate affairs

-The company is run by a board of directors in the UK and US.
-The Board Members, as of November 2018, are Zahl Limbuwala, Liam Newcombe, Rick Skett and Rob Buchan.

 Environment

 Liam Newcombe and Zahl Limbuwala regularly contribute to forums such as The Green Grid, a consortium collaborating to improve the resource efficiency of data centers and business computing ecosystems.

 Liam has actively been involved with and contributed to the EU Code of Conduct for Data Centres.